 There are a range of benefits on offer once you have purchased this temporary membership including:

-- A free shortened online version of British Eventing Life magazine
+- A condensed digital version of the bi-monthly British Eventing Life magazine